seongyooncho/CarND-Vehicle-Detection/writeup.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and colorspaces.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+The code for this step is contained in the `save_svc.py` file.
+Here's how I did.
+1. I've extracted HOG features
+1. Normalized with `StandardScaler`
+1. Randomize & split set into train & test set with `train_test_split`
+1. Train with `LinearSVC`
+1. Save to trained svc to `svc_pickle.p`

 ###Sliding Window Search